tpalanques/git-user-configurator/README.md

 a project?

 # 2. Description
-This project is written in plain bash and using only built-in libraries so you may use it in any (more or less) up to date linux system.
+This project is written in plain bash and using only built-in libraries, so you may use it in any (more or less) up to date linux system.

 # 3. Installation and running
 By now project can't be run :(

+# 4. Testing source code
+Source code can be tested by running `. test/test.sh` in the project root folder

-# 4. Credits and contributions
+# 5. Credits and contributions
 Git user configurator is possible thanks to many other lines of code.
 Many thanks to all of this projects
 + [Linux](https://www.linux.org/)